prithvi-sharma/Darja/README.md

 This is selective bias. <strong>This is why success feels empty.</strong>

 ## Quote of the Day
-Instead of running after the shadows of Unattainable Ideals, perhaps pause to savor the beauty of each step you take in the Present.
+<i>Instead of running after the shadows of Unattainable Ideals, perhaps pause to savor the beauty of each step you take in the Present.</i>
 ##

 Let me know what you think : mail@prithvisharma.com